 Germinating sunflower seeds need frequent, light watering to keep the soil consistently moist.
 Once sunflowers are established, they need about 1 inch of water every week between rain and irrigation.

 A sunflower's growing conditions can affect its watering needs and its overall health.
 Sunflowers need sunny growing conditions to thrive, but they also need soil that drains well.
 Heavy clay soil that doesn't drain well can cause rainwater and irrigation to pool, which can damage the sunflower's roots.
 You can amend the soil to help it better drain if your garden soil isn't ideal.

 Water Needs for Starting Sunflowers

 Water is especially important for germinating sunflower seeds.
 Keep the soil consistently moist, using frequent, light watering until the sunflower seeds germinate, which usually takes seven to 10 days.
 If you start your sunflower seeds indoors in seed-starting pots, you can cover them with clear plastic bags or plastic wrap to help keep the soil and seeds moist.
 Once planted in the ground, irrigate the seedlings consistently over the root zone of the growing sunflowers.

 Water Needs for Established Sunflowers

 Once established with a strong, deep root system, sunflowers are slightly resistant to drought.
-While they can't handle long periods of drought without showing signs of water stress, they can usually go several days without being watered.
+While they can't handle long periods of drought without showing signs of water stress, they can usually go several days to a week even in the heat of summer without being watered.
 Sunflowers generally grow well with 1 inch of water per week, whether from rain or supplemental irrigation.